DFC-OpenSource/ox-ctrl/README.md

-# OX: Open-Channel SSD Controller
+# OX: An Open-Source Open-Channel SSD Controller

-OX is a controller solution for programmable devices like the dragon Fire Card.
-OX exposes the device as a LightNVM compatible Open-Channel SSD.
+OX is a controller solution for programmable devices like the Dragon Fire Card.
+OX implements the NVMe specification and exposes the device as a LightNVM compatible Open-Channel SSD.
 OX has been developed to work as a hybrid controller, potentially supporting different FTL responsabilities (e.g. write buffering or ECC) or a full-fledged FTL.
-FTLs are registered within the OX core, enabling applications to select channels to be managed by a specific FTL.
-Within a device we may have different channels managed by different FTLs.
+FTLs are registered within the OX core, enabling applications to select Storage Channels to be managed by a specific FTL.
+Within a device we may have several aStorage Channels managed by different FTLs.

+OX is design to support both NVMe over PCIe and NVMe over Fabrics.
+RDMA and Fabrics is a work-in-progres.

+OX can also be used to explore near-data processing.
+Shipping cross-compiled binary code from the host to be executed by the card (e.g. DFC) is a work-in-progress.

 The repositories cited here are the latest setup tested succesfully with OX.
 Once direct I/O support to physical Open-Channel SSDs in the Linux kernel is a work-in-progress task, mix the setup with other sources may result in compatibility problems.